ispras/qdt/README.md

 machine represented in the editor.

 A generated machine boilerplate contains most of the machine code.
-It includes the initialization function and most of the auxilary code.
+It includes the initialization function and most of the auxiliary code.
 The boilerplate is also registered in QEMU build system and ready to build.

 ## Getting started

-The toolset is written in Python.
+The toolkit is written in Python.
 Both 2.7.3+ and 3.3+ versions are supported.

 ### Environment preparation